ankh2054/django-docker-nginx/README.md

 Firstly you need to create the necessary folders on your docker host.
 The container will expose directories created below directly into the container to ensure our WWW, and LOG folders are persistent.
-This ensures that even if your container is lost or deleted, you won't loose your MODX database or website files.
+This ensures that even if your container is lost or deleted, you won't loose your DJANGO database or website files.

 	$ mkdir -p /data/sites/www.test.co.uk/www
 	$ mkdir -p /data/sites/www.test.co.uk/logs